lucasqdn/ray-tracing-cpp/README.md

 # ray-tracing-cpp
-Ray Tracing Implementation using CPP
+A recreation of Ray Tracing in One Weekend using C++